-2d.25.
-Wheelchair Rugby
+2d.33.
+Wheelchair rugby

 Learners wishing to take part in this activity must meet the classification criteria.
+These can be found here: https://worldwheelchair.rugby/ the-game-classifications/.

 The learner's level of success in this activity is measured through the areas/aspects identified in the practical activity assessment criteria for GCSE (9-1) Practical Performance.